peekbank/peekbank/README.md

 For a more streamlined development and deployment experience, we use [Docker](https://docs.docker.com/engine/install/).
 Install the latest version for your operating system (Docker Desktop for local running/development and regular Docker for server deployments).

-After cloning the repo, create an `.env` file with the following command:
+After cloning the repo, create a `.env` file with the following command:

 ```
 cp .env.template .env